 - Post your written ethics policy and newsroom standards on the home page of your site, and don’t make news consumers hunt for it.
 Finding this information with one click improves reader trust.

-- Do you have a social media policy that maintains the objectivity of your writers?
+- Do you have a social media policy that maintains the objectivity of your journalists?
 Reporters who produce objective news content should not go on social media and give their opinion on their stories or sources.
 You can’t have it both ways.

 - Stop putting opinion content in news columns without labeling it clearly as opinion.
 Putting a columnist’s photo on the column isn’t good enough.
 Your editors may know the difference, but your readers don’t.
 Fixing this is one more way to build credibility with readers.
 On cable television, it should say “Opinion” every time an analyst gives his or her opinion (which is most of the time).
 It’s not cable news.
 It’s cable opinion, and the networks should say so.

 - Make sure your opinion content includes a variety of political philosophies.
 Republicans, for example, distrust media outlets at very high rates, according to media surveys.
 This should be a simple fix if you’re committed to representing all points of views.